Skip to main content

 Over the years, the organisation grew and changed, through funding grants and capital projects, locations and directors, evolving and expanding to get to the gallery building we have on Brown Street today.

-This exhibition will feature slide projectors with images that show the building works, pivotal exhibitions in Site’s past and exhibition marketing materials.
-The equipment used in the exhibition is itself part of the archive – projector screens, slide projectors and furniture.
-There will also be a reference library of Site publications available to explore.
+This exhibition featured slide projectors with images that show the building works, pivotal exhibitions in Site’s past and exhibition marketing materials.
+The equipment used in the exhibition was itself part of the archive – projector screens, slide projectors and furniture.
+There was also a reference library of Site publications available to explore.

-Material has been teased out of the archive that shows glimpses of curatorial work that are invisible and some that are charmingly archaic – the invisible framework of presenting art – written notes sent back on faxes, telephone call notepads and dimensions drawn on the back of envelopes.
+Material has been teased out of the archive that showed glimpses of curatorial work that were invisible and some that were charmingly archaic – the invisible framework of presenting art, written notes sent back on faxes, telephone call notepads and dimensions drawn on the back of envelopes.

 Image credit: approx. 1986, AutoWays building.
 Site Gallery archive.